bcgov/designatedlands/README.md

 - Python >=3.7
 - GDAL (with `ogr2ogr` available at the command line) (tested with GDAL 3.0.2)
 - a PostGIS enabled PostgreSQL database (tested with PostgreSQL 11.6, PostGIS 2.5.3 via Docker container `crunchydata/crunchy-postgres-appdev`)
+- for the raster processing, a relatively large amount of RAM (tested with 64GB, should work with 32GB, 16GB is likely insufficent)

 ## Optional